 RELATED ARTICLE: The Ultimate Bali Travel Guide For First Timers

-Bali is known for its sunsets and beaches attract surfers and divers from all over the world.
-Bali offers some incredible accommodations, make sure you don’t miss Bagus Agro Pelago in the Pucak Mangu mountain range for the most breath taking views.
+Bali is known for its sunsets and beaches attract surfers, divers and luxury travellers from all over the world.
+Bali offers some incredible accommodations, make sure you don’t miss Bagus Agro Pelago in the Pucak Mangu mountain range for the most breathtaking views.

 The Balinese are incredibly talented.
 Their wooden carvings, paintings and textiles are shipped all over the world.

 I hope this just gave you a small insight to Bali.
 I was there just a little over 14 days and there was not enough time to do all the tours and sightseeing I wish I could have done.

 Have you been Bali?
 What did you enjoyed about the Island?
 Let us know in the comments below.

 If you enjoyed this post you can subscribe to our blog here or why not save this post on Pinterest for later?